How to Keep Your Digitally Connected Customer Happy

 Read Time: 5 minutes

-I ride my bike down the [virtual] streets of New York, Paris, and London on an indoor smart trainer courtesy of Zwift.
+I ride my bike down the virtual streets of New York, Paris, and London on an indoor smart trainer courtesy of Zwift.
 I buy just about everything from my living room chair right down to toothpaste and toilet paper, courtesy of Amazon.
 I socialize via Zoom, Teams, and the like (about as much as a curmudgeon would).
 I even schedule my doctor’s appointments online using Zocdoc.
 Suffice to say, my life has become a never-ending stream of 1’s and 0’s showering the globe (see Figure 1)… and I bet your life has too.

-Figure 1: Mark's Connected Life
+Figure 1: Mark's Digitally Connected Life

-In light of my digital jet setting lifestyle it is no surprise that Customer Experience (CX) – the interactive online journey between me and whomever I’m virtually talking to – has become a major part of my day-to-day life as a connected customer.
-Sometimes frustrating (Siri and I have a very complicated relationship), sometimes incredibly frustrating (don’t even get me started on scheduling a “COVID vaccination appointment”) and sometimes, just maybe, actually very pleasant:
+These experiences span across a spectrum.
+They are sometimes frustrating (Siri and I have a very complicated relationship), sometimes incredibly frustrating (don’t even get me started on scheduling a “COVID vaccination appointment”) and sometimes, just maybe, very pleasant:

 I recently bought an Apple Watch online for my daughter’s birthday.
 I measured her for it with some basic online tools, paid for it with Apple’s 0% interest card and had it shipped to her in New Hampshire from Chongqing, China without a hitch.
 The whole end-to-end interaction flowed smoothly, my questions were anticipated and answered, preferable options were presented and selected, and my payment was done via face recognition without ever taking my hands off the keyboard.